tregua87/tregua87.github.io/_posts/2019-07-08-docker-network.md

 ```

 Docker exposes standard images for different OSes.
 This means that it is easy
-to have a minimum working OS, but the starting image might not be up-to-date.
+to have a minimum working OS, however, the starting image might not be up-to-date.
 Therefore, we run some commands to update the system:
 ```
 RUN apt-get update -y
 RUN apt-get upgrade -y
 ```
-In the end, we install other tools we need, in our case a classic `wget`.
+In the end, we install a classic `wget`.
 ```
 RUN apt-get install wget -y
 ```

 All the previous commands starts with `FROM` and `RUN`.
 In a nutshell, these
-two keywords indicate commands that will be used only in the Docker creation phase.
+two keywords indicate commands that will be used only in the container creation phase.
 This means that they are executed only once.
 I still suggest you read a full
 guide.